michael-wall/saml-restore-tool/README.md

 ## Introduction ##
+- The SAML Restore Tool can be used to programatically restore a SAML configuration for Liferay as SAML Service Provider (SP) in a non-prod environment for example after a Liferay PaaS Backup from another environment is restored into that non-prod environment.
-- We encourage customers to backup and restore prod data to non-prod enviornments regularly, however:
+- We encourage customers to backup and restore prod data to non-prod environments regularly, however:
   - Liferay DXP stores SAML Admin configuration (General, Service Provider and Identity Provider Connections) in it's database.
-  - Liferay DXP stores the SAML Admin Certificate and Private Key and Encryption Certificate and Private Key in either the Document Library or within the File System.
+  - Liferay DXP stores the SAML Admin > Certificate and Private Key and Encryption Certificate and Private Key in either the Document Library or within the File System.
-  - When a Liferay PaaS Backup is restored from for example prod to uat, the uat database is overwritten, including the SAML Admin configuration and the Keystore mappings etc.
+  - When a Liferay PaaS Backup is restored from for example prod to uat, the uat database is overwritten, including the SAML Admin configuration and the KeyStore mappings etc.
-- The SAML Restore Tool programatically restores a SAML configuration for Liferay as SAML Service Provider (SP) into a non-prod environment for example after a Liferay PaaS Backup from another environment is restored into that non-prod environment.
-- The SAML Restore Tool is intended for use in Liferay PaaS but it can also be used outside of Liferay PaaS if the correct setup is in place in the environment.
-- Having the option of restoring the previous SAML Configuration:
+- The SAML Restore Tool address all of these scenarios.
+Having the option of restoring the previous SAML Configuration:
   - Ensures that the SAML SP Metadata XML doesn't change, meaning it doesn’t need to be reshared with the IdP team.
   - Allows prod and non-prod environments to use a separate SAML IdP if required.
   - Follows security good practice of prod and non-prod environments using separate Certificates and Private Keys etc.
   - Speeds up the Restore process by automating time consuming complex manual steps.
+- The SAML Restore Tool is primarialy intended for use in Liferay PaaS but it can also be used outside of Liferay PaaS if the correct setup is in place in the environment.

 ## Non-prod Liferay PaaS Environment Setup ##
 - The following steps need to be completed once per non-prod environment (and then maintained for future SAML Admin configuration changes).
 The configuration files and restorable KeyStore become part of the Liferay PaaS build for the non-prod environment, so they won't get overwritten by a Backup being Restored from another environment into the non-prod environment.